Amazon will start testing drones that will drop prescriptions on your doorstep, literally

 Intermountain Health started providing drone deliveries of prescriptions in 2021 in the Salt Lake City area and has been expanding the program, according to Daniel Duersch, supply chain director for the health care system.
 Intermountain is partnering with the logistics company Zipline to use drones that drop packages by parachute.

 Companies seeking to use drones for commercial purposes have faced hurdles from regulators who want to make sure things are operating safely.
 Amazon founder Jeff Bezos had predicted a decade ago that drones would be making deliveries by 2018.
-Even now, the e-commerce giant is only using the technology in two markets.
+Even now, the e-commerce giant is only using the technology in a small number of markets.

 Lisa Ellman, the executive director of the Commercial Drone Alliance, an industry group that counts Amazon as one of its members, said to date, regulatory approvals have been limited to specific geographic areas and “in terms of their scope and usefulness to companies.”